docker-archive/mta_java_workshop/README.md

 	![](./images/ucp_secret_menu.png)

 3. You'll see a `Create Secret` screen.
 Type `mysql_root_password` in `Name` and `Dockercon!!!` in `Content`.
-Then click `Create` in the lower left.
+Then click `Create` in the lower right.
 Obviously you wouldn't use this password in a real production environment.
 You'll see the content box allows for quite a bit of content, you can actually create structured content here that will be encrypted with the secret.

 	![](./images/secret_add_config.png)